invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

     Say you have a repo ID `monster-labs/control_v1p_sd15_qrcode_monster`, and the model you want is inside the `v2` subfolder.

     Add `:v2` to the repo ID and use that when installing the model: `monster-labs/control_v1p_sd15_qrcode_monster:v2`

-## Autoimport

-In the InvokeAI root directory you will find an `autoimport` directory.
-On startup, any models in this directory will be installed and copied into the Invoke-managed models directory.

-The location of the autoimport directories are controlled by settings in `invokeai.yaml`.
-See [Configuration](../features/CONFIGURATION.md).

-[set up in the config file]: ../features/CONFIGURATION.md#model-marketplace-api-keys